AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Enable MAC Address Spoofing
 ----------------------------

-Both Network Adapters associated with ACX VM should have “Enable MAC Address Spoofing” turn on.
+Both Network Adapters associated with CloudN VM should have “Enable MAC Address Spoofing” turn on.
 This is accomplished by expand Network Adapter, select Advanced Feature and check the box “Check MAC Address Spoofing”, for each Network Adapter.